- FOR WOMEN

-Note: Before working out, consider trying a Pre-Workout like PUMPED-AF to feel essential nutrients shuttle in and out of your muscle bellies resulting in skin-bursting pumps and increased training capacity.
+Pro Tip: Before training, consider trying a Pre-Workout like PUMPED-AF to feel essential nutrients shuttle in and out of your muscle bellies resulting in skin-bursting pumps and increased training capacity.

 Isolating the calves is important, so these muscles are not overlooked.
 You may forget about the calf muscles because they're not always as fun to train as the bigger glutes, quads, and hamstrings can be.
 The seated calf raise isolates the calves to help build a stronger, more balanced lower body.

 Since you're isolating the calves, it helps the muscle to grow in that specific area without being overpowered by bigger or stronger muscles.